Albert, Eugen d’ (1864-1932)

 Autograph letter signed

 Norwegian composer and pianist.
-He is widely considered one of the leading Romantic era composers, his music is part of the classical repertoire worldwide.
+He is widely considered one of the leading Romantic era composers, and his music is part of the standard classical repertoire worldwide.
+His use of Norwegian folk music in his own compositions brought the music of Norway to fame.
 Autograph letter signed “Edvard Grieg”.
 1p., 4.5 x 7.0 inch, Leipzig, 1894 February 1.
 In German, in full: “Hochgeehrter Herr!
 Herzlichen Dank für den Ausdruck Ihrer Sympathie für meine Kunst!
 Hochachtungsvoll“.
+Translated: “Dear Sir!
+Thank you very much for expressing your appreciation for my art!
+Yours respectfully”.
 Mailing fold, neatly mounted on thin cardboard of the same size.

 Liszt, Franz (1811-1886)